Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in

-Despite the advancements brought by CAQDAS, some challenges persisted paving the way for the integration of Artificial Intelligence (AI) into the QDA process.
-Marathe and Toyama \cite{marathe2018semi} identified that many coding practices across various disciplines could potentially be automated.
+Despite the advancements brought by CAQDAS, \revchg{some challenges persisted paving the way for the integration of Artificial Intelligence (AI) into the QDA process.}{limitations persisted, particularly in tasks requiring high-volume pattern recognition and time-intensive data sorting, which are uniquely suited for Artificial Intelligence (AI).} Marathe and Toyama \cite{marathe2018semi} identified that many coding practices across various disciplines could potentially be automated.
 The application of computational methods in qualitative research promised enhanced efficiency and a potential reduction in bias and errors \cite{abramson2018promises}.
 Consequently, the research community began to explore automation processes \cite{wiedemann2013opening, blank2014big}, and some CAQDAS tools incorporated features like ``Automated Insights'' in NVivo, which leverage topic modeling \cite{automatedInsights}.
 Further research into semi-automated systems such as Cody, which integrates user-defined rules with supervised machine learning, demonstrated improvements in coding efficiency and consistency \cite{riet2021}.
 Studies by Overney et al. (2024) \cite{overney2024} and van der Riet et al. (2021) \cite{riet2021} have further highlighted AI's capacity to enhance coding quality and inter-rater reliability through AI-assisted coding.
-Jiang et al. \cite{jiang2021} investigated how AI could augment, rather than fully automate, inductive and interpretive research workflows.
-Their work, based on interviews with qualitative researchers, emphasized the importance of transparency, human agency, and support for serendipity in the design of AI-augmented CAQDAS tools.
-Expanding on this, Feuston and Brubaker \cite{feuston2021human_ai_collab} explored AI's potential role across various qualitative analysis stages, including data exploration, sampling, and initial coding, through storyboard scenarios.
-Their findings shed light on shifts in scale, abstraction, and delegation necessary for designing effective human-AI collaborative systems.